 This entire sandwich was pretty much created around wasbi cashew mayo.
 Once I got the idea for that stuff in my head I got into I need to make this now mode.
 This was my second attempt at wasabi mayo sandwich, the first being something I’d planned on calling a “sushi sandwich,” which was pretty much just sushi veggies and wasabi mayo on toast.
 It was fine, but I was so enamored with the idea of wasabi mayo that “fine” just wasn’t gonna cut it.
 That led me to consider filling a sandwich with other vegan sushi ingredients, and in turn review some of my old sushi posts, which led me to this one.
-Smoky tofu would be the perfect compliment to wasabi mayo.
+Smoky baked tofu sandwiches would be the perfect vehicle for wasabi mayo.

 It was!
 I didn’t uses the exact same marinade as in the smoky tofu sushi recipe, but something pretty close.
 The sandwich did not taste like sushi.
 (The first version did, and like I said, it was pretty much just okay.)
 This sandwich did taste like awesome.
 Best flavor combo ever!
 And even though I consider smoky tofu to be the perfect compliment to wasabi mayo, I’m betting you’re going to want to put cashew wasabi mayo on everything from this day forth.